 The star players in this tropical saga are the small but charming jumping spiders.
 Of all the insects, the rainforests are dominated by ants, and in the spider world, jumping spiders dominate the tropics.
 An interesting jumping spider to watch out for in the Australian tropics is Portia, a highly intelligent species that has incredible eyesight, an ability to learn, and the intelligent hunting behaviour of a lion.

 Some jumping spiders look like ants to disguise themselves as one of the aggressively armed workers (for instance Myrmarachne above).
 They do this to avoid being eaten by spider predators.
+Note they often hold their front pair of legs in the air to resemble an insect’s antennae.
+You can see some research on the movement of these spiders here.
 Spider predators can even be other jumping spiders like the impressive Portia already mentioned.

 Rainforest Tarantulas (Theraphosidae)

 Now we have the spiders most enthusiasts search for in the rainforests, the famed tarantulas.
 Depending on your point of view, they are either dinner for native groups in the Amazon Rainforest or a fascinating study species in the Australian Rainforest.
 These spiders feed on invertebrates or small vertebrates like frogs, mice, and lizards.

 When you are searching for tarantulas in the Amazon you will need a flashlight, and then it is simply a case of going on a night walk and looking carefully to the trees or the ground.
 Arboreal species like the Peruvian pink toed tarantula are an easy species to spot in this way, as they will be clinging to trees and are surprisingly common.
 Burrowing species like the goliath tarantula can be harder to spot unless you are familiar with their habitat.